vayzur/nomad/README.md

 - **SSH Hardening:** Locks down SSH settings for better security.
 - **Firewall Configuration:** Sets up firewall rules to protect servers and secure network traffic.
 - **Xray Core:** Installs and configures the Xray core for advanced VPN capabilities.
-- **3x-UI Panel Installation:** Makes VPN management a breeze with the 3x-UI panel.
 - **Tunnel Configuration:** Sets up a VPN tunnel using supported methods to optimize performance.

 ---